EECS3311F24/project-syllabally/doc/sprint2/PB.md

 9. As a user, I want to leave comments on an uploaded syllabus, so I gain/provide insight regarding it. <br>

-10. As a student, I want to view my contribution credit balance, so I can keep track of how much I can unlock. **-Not completed from Sprint 1** <br>
+10. As a student, I want to view my contribution credit balance, so I can keep track of how much I can unlock. **-NOT COMPLETED FROM SPRINT 1** <br>

 11. As a user, I want to be able to engage in discussion forums, so that I can get specialized feedback for questions. <br>